Honey, I Shrunk the Kids: Studio Backlot Tour

 Following the film's success, one of its special effects was recreated by park guests on the Walking Tour portion of the Studio Backlot Tour at Disney's Hollywood Studios (then known as Disney-MGM Studios) throughout the 1990s.

 Two children from the tour would volunteer to be strapped to the side of a giant prop bee in front of a green screen and be videotaped acting distressed by the simulated flight of the bee.
 Using a robotic camera and chroma key technology, footage from Honey, I Shrunk the Kids would be incorporated into the finished video and displayed immediately afterward on television screens mounted throughout the room.
 The video then transitioned into a scripted segment recorded by film critics Gene Siskel and Roger Ebert (on the set of their syndicated television series Siskel & Ebert), critiquing the special effects but giving "Two thumbs up for the kids!"

 Honey, I Shrunk the Kids: Movie Set Adventure

-From 1990 until 2016, a playground at Disney's Hollywood Studios recreated the overgrown backyard set of the film for park guests to explore.
+From 1990 until 2016, a playground at Disney's Hollywood Studios recreated the overgrown backyard set of the film.

 Honey, I Shrunk the Audience

-A three-dimensional film called Honey, I Shrunk the Audience! complete with physical effects such as wind and water, was created as an attraction at Walt Disney World's Epcot in 1994, and later made its way to Disneyland, Tokyo Disneyland, and Disneyland Paris, with all four parks featuring the attraction by 1999.
-The film was a replacement for the Michael Jackson film Captain EO, a musical film launched in 1986.
-The film was phased out of the Disney Parks in 2010.
+A three-dimensional film called Honey, I Shrunk the Audience! complete with physical effects such as wind and water, was created as an attraction at Walt Disney World's Epcot in 1994, and later made its way to Disneyland, Tokyo Disneyland, and Disneyland Park Paris, with all four parks featuring the attraction by 1999.
+The film was a replacement for the Michael Jackson film Captain EO.